 Key Areas For Analysis

-Here is the three key areas to break down the costs of accommodation options.
-Each area is directly affected by which option you choose.
+Here are the three key areas to consider when comparing accommodation costs.
+Each area is directly affected by which accommodation option you choose.

 RV Food Costs: